pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 There are two indicators of specific significance:

- - There is `26.2%` chance, that NeuroOn will not detect a stage which allows an easy wake up.
+ - There is `26.2%` chance that NeuroOn will not detect a stage which allows an easy wake up.
 This isn't harmful to an end-user, since only consecutive misidentification of several stages might cause the alarm clock to go off too late.
  - There is however `31.6%` chance to misidentify a stage which doesn't allow easy wake up in a healthy person. **This may be the single disqualifying feature of NeuroOn**.
-If a person is woken up in N3 or REM (which NeuroOn interpreted as N1, N2 or WAKE), they will suffer from sleep inertia and grogginess for the rest of the day.
+If a person is woken up in N3 or REM (which NeuroOn interprets as N1, N2 or WAKE), they will suffer from sleep inertia and grogginess for the rest of the day.

 This means that using NeuroOn's alarm clock - in perfect conditions, keeping it well pressed against one's forehead and while not having any sleep disorders - may result in extremely bad waking up nearly 1/3 of the times.